stilianstefanov/SoftUni_Fundamentals/README.md

 # Some SoftUni fundamental problems and exercises with C#
-Please see the .docx file in each project for the problems description.
+Please see the .docx file in each folder for the problems description.